 Our carbon footprint - Madison Water Utility uses more energy than any other city agency.
 Pumping 8 tons of water every minute from every operating well in Madison takes an enormous amount of energy.
 Conservation initiatives like our Toilet Rebate Program not only save water, they save the energy it takes to pump and distribute water.
 The Toilet Rebate Program alone has saved enough energy to power 130 Madison homes for a year.

 Our infrastructure - Madison Water Utility designs the city’s water infrastructure to meet peak demand.
-That means that 6 of our 22 well facilities are only used seasonally during the high-demand warm weather months.
+That means that some of our 23 well facilities are only used seasonally during the high-demand warm weather months.
 Our goal is to reduce peak water consumption in Madison, which could mean saving millions of dollars on additional facilities and infrastructure in the coming decades.